-So there you have it, the five skills that all the best songwriters possess.
-If you want to become a better writer, start working on these skills today.
-If you do, I do not doubt that you’ll be able to reach your full potential as a songwriter.
+So there you have the five skills that all the best songwriters possess.
+To become a better writer, start working on these songwriting skills today.
+If you do, I do not doubt that you'll be able to reach your full potential as a songwriter.

-And if you ever get stuck, don’t forget to consult Speed Songwriting.
+And if you ever get stuck for musical ideas, don't forget to consult Speed Songwriting.